 As the IT landscape gets more complex, the difficult job of a Chief Information Security Officer (CISO) is getting even more difficult.
-One of the challenges facing any CISO is to keep track of various technologies used by their organization.
-CISOs for organizations using SAP face another big challenge – managing SAP security.
+One of the challenges facing any CISO is to keep track of various technologies used by their organisation.
+CISOs for organisations using SAP face another big challenge – managing SAP security.

 Traditionally, most CISOs relied on the SAP BASIS team to manage SAP security – using SAP GRC Access Control (or similar tools) to manage SAP Segregation of Duties (‘SoD’) and access issues within the SAP system.
 Occasional audits of SAP system covered the IT general controls sufficient to satisfy the financial auditors.